JaneliaSciComp/SongExplorer/README.md

 Note that the pretrained models do *not* necessarily have to use the sampling rate-- the "ensemble-transfer" plugin will automatically insert a resampling layer if necessary.

+## Autoencoding ##

+There is an unsupervised variation of transfer learning that is particularly useful if you have a lot of unlabelled data.
+You start by training a model whose output layer is identical in shape to its input layer and inbetween there is a layer with much fewer units.
+The task is to reconstruct the input at the output despite this bottleneck, thereby learning a compact representation of the domain.
+One of the hidden layers, typically the smallest one, is then used as the input to a second model which is trained in a supervised manner with the few labels you have.
+Typically this second model is architecturally very simple, maybe consisting of just a single layer.

+To use this workflow in SongExplorer, manually create an "autoencoded.csv" file for each recording which has a single row whose start and stop tics correspond to the beginning and end of the file.
+Something like this:

+    PS_20130625111709_ch3.wav,1,2500,autoencoded,all

+Set the `architecture_plugin` to "autoencoder", and devise an architecture whose first few layers are similar to that which you would normally use for a supervised task.
+These will then be automatically mirrored.

+Choose "autoencoder" for the "loss" pull-down menu in the GUI.
+Train and search the hyperparameter space as usual.
+The "train-validation-loss.pdf" plots will not show the precision and recall curves, and rather add the validation loss to compare with the train loss.
+Similarly the precision and recall scatter plots are not drawn for `compare`, and instead the validation loss curves are overlayed and the size of the bottleneck is shown.

+`classify` a withheld recording to see how faithful the reconstruction is.
+If it looks reasonable, change the `architecture_plugin` to "ensemble-transfer" and proceed as described in [Transfer Learning](#transfer-learning).

 ## Discovering Novel Sounds ##